top of page

 MjsGe3Ss_edited.jpg

-of the village for that period.
-Is there anyone out there who'd like to put a date to it?
+view of the village for that period.
+Is there anyone out there who'd like to put a

 It looks possibly pre-railway i.e. 19th century.